 Job satisfaction creates intrinsic motivation that encourages employees or teachers to pay greater attention to the needs of service users, be more responsive in solving problems, and more consistently maintain quality standards.
 Conversely, job dissatisfaction can lead to apathy, decreased morale, and even substandard service.
-Therefore, organizations seeking to improve service quality must first ensure that their employees' psychological and professional needs are met fairly and sustainably.
+Therefore, organizations seeking to improve service quality must first ensure that their employees' psychological and professional needs are met fairly and sustained by the satisfaction is an individual's general statement of the satisfaction is an individual's general service.

 Stephen P. Robbins (2013, p.
-172-174) Job satisfaction is an individual's general attitude toward their job.
-Dimensions of job satisfaction include: (1) Work environment, namely the existence of policies, procedures, and rules; (2) Supervision, namely the supervisor's ability to provide technical assistance and behavioral support; (3) Current pay level, namely the wage received is sufficient and fair compared to other payments received; (4) Promotion opportunities, namely the opportunity for further career advancement; and (5) Relationships with coworkers, namely the presence of pleasant and competent coworkers.
+172-174) Tob satisfaction is an individual's general attitude toward their job.
+Dimensions of job satisfaction include: (1) Work environmental mamely the existence of policies, procedures, and rules; (2) Supervision, namely the supervisor's ability to provide technical assistance and behavioral support; (3) Current paylevel, namely the wage received is sufficient and fair compared to other payments received; (4) Promotion opportunities, namely the opportunity for further career advancement; and (5) Relationships with coworkers, namely the presence of pleasant and competent coworkers.

 Wood et al (2011, p.
-208) define job satisfaction as the extent to which an individual feels positive or negative about their job.
+208) define job satisfaction as tlasextent to which an individual feels positive or negative about their job.
 The dimensions of job satisfaction according to Wood et al are: (1) Work, namely responsibility, interest, and development; (2) Relationships with coworkers, namely harmonious and respectful relationships; (3) Promotion opportunities, namely the opportunity for further advancement; (4) Pay, namely the suggested pay is sufficient and fair compared to other pay received.

 Fred Luthan, (2011, p.
 104) explains that job satisfaction is the result of an employee's perception of how well their job delivers what they consider important.
-The dimensions that can be measured are: (1) The work itself, namely work that provides interesting tasks, opportunities to learn, and opportunities to accept responsibility; (2) Salary, namely the amount of wages received and the degree to which this is considered appropriate compared to others in the organization; (3) Promotion opportunities, namely the opportunity given to advance in the organization; (4) Supervision, namely the supervisor's ability to provide technical assistance and behavioral support; (5) Coworkers, namely the extent to which coworkers are technically proficient and socially supportive.
+The dimensions that can be measured are: (1) The work itself, namely work that provides interesting tasks, opportunities to learn, and opportunities to accept responsibility; (2) Salary, namely the amount of wages received and the degree to which this is considered appropriate compared to others in the organization; (3) Promotion opportunities, namely the opportunity given to advance in the organization; (4) Supervision; namely the supervisor's ability to provide technical assistance and behavioral support; (5) Coworkers, namely the extent to which coworkers are technically experienced to supportive.